Takashi Sugiura: Professional wrestling career

 In early 2014, Sugiura formed the Dangan Yankies tag team with Pro Wrestling Zero1 (Zero1)'s Masato Tanaka.
 The duo worked in both Noah and Zero1, winning the GHC Tag Team and NWA Intercontinental Tag Team Championships in May 2014, the Furinkazan tournament in December 2014, and the Global Tag League in both 2014 and 2015.
 In addition, Tokyo Sports named Dangan Yankies the 2014 tag team of the year.
 On December 23, 2015, Sugiura turned on Noah and joined the villainous Suzuki-gun stable.
 On January 31, 2016, Sugira defeated Naomichi Marufuji to win the GHC Heavyweight Championship for the second time.
 He lost the title to Go Shiozaki on May 28.
 Sugiura regained the title from Shiozaki on July 30.
 He lost the title to Katsuhiko Nakajima in his third defense on October 23.
 On December 2, Sugiura turned on Suzuki-gun, after Minoru Suzuki had unsuccessfully challenged Nakajima for the GHC Heavyweight Championship.
 In January 2017, Sugiura formed an alliance with Kaito Kiyomiya, almost serving as a mentor.
 The two began regularly teaming together, and were eventually joined by Kenoh, who turned on his tag team partner Masa Kitamiya during a match against Sugiura and Kiyomiya, aligning himself with Sugiura in the process.

 On March 12, 2017, Sugiura and Kenoh defeated Muhammad Yone and Kitamiya to win the vacant GHC Tag Team Championship.
 They lost the titles to Naomichi Marufuji and Maybach Taniguchi on April 14.
-In June, he went on hiatus so he could get open-heart surgery as he had irregular heartbeat for a long time, which was successful.
+In June, he went on hiatus to undergo open-heart surgery for an irregular heartbeat he had dealt with for a long time; the surgery was successful.
 He returned on October 28, where he teamed with Kenoh to defeat Leona and Katsuhiko Nakajima.

-On March 11, 2018, he defeated his tag team partner Kenoh to win the GHC Heavyweight Championship for the fourth time, making him the only man to have held the title four times.
-On April 29, he defeated Atsushi Kotoge to make his first successful defense and afterwards offered Naomichi Marufuji the next shot at the title, which he accepted.
+On March 11, 2018, he defeated his tag team partne, Kenoh, to win the GHC Heavyweight Championship for the fourth time, making him the only man to have held the title four times.
+On April 29, he defeated Atsushi Kotoge for his first successful defense and afterwards offered Naomichi Marufuji the next shot at the title, which he accepted.
 This led to a match exactly one month later on May 29, where he defeated Marufuji for his second successful defense.
 On June 26, he defeated Kenoh in a rematch to make his third successful defense.
 After the match, he issued a challenge to Go Shiozaki, who had pinned him in a tag match two weeks earlier, which he accepted.
-They would face off yet again on August 18 in Kawasaki, where he defeated Shiozaki to make his fourth successful defense and was afterwards challenged to a title match by Masa Kitamiya, who he would defeat on September 2 to make his fifth successful defense.
-Then on October 4, he defeated Kitamiya's tag team partner Katsuhiko Nakajima to make his sixth successful title defense.
-Sugiura then participated in the 2018 Global League, where he finished with a record of four wins and three losses, including one to eventual tournament winner Kaito Kiyomiya.
+They faced off on August 18 in Kawasaki, where Sugiura defeated Shiozaki to make his fourth successful defense.
+Afterward, he was challenged to a title match by Masa Kitamiya, whom he defeated on September 2 to make his fifth successful defense.
+On October 4, he defeated Kitamiya's tag team partner, Katsuhiko Nakajima to make his sixth successful title defense.
+Sugiura then participated in the 2018 Global League, where he finished with a record of four wins and three losses, including a loss to the eventual tournament winner, Kaito Kiyomiya.
 This led to a match on December 16, where Sugiura lost the title to Kiyomiya in his seventh defense.

 Sugiura participated in the 2019 Global Tag League, teaming with Kazma Sakamoto where they went on to win the tournament.
 During the tournament, he formed a stable named "Sugiura-gun", with Nosawa Rongai, Hideki Suzuki, Sakamoto and Kinya Okada, while Sugiura was positioned as the leader of the stable.
 At the Mitsuharu Misawa Memorial Shows, Sugiura first challenged Kaito Kiyomiya for the GHC Heavyweight Championship on June 9, losing.
 Then, Sugiura challenged the team of Go Shiozaki and Katsuhiko Nakajima for the GHC Tag Team Championships on June 13, winning the titles for the fifth time with Kazma Sakamoto.
+Sugiura-gun disbanded amicably in 2023.
+Sugiura joined the heel unit Team 2000X in 2025, turning completely heel for the first time since his run in Suzuki-gun.
+He adopted the alias "The Godfather" as a result of his turn.